 Page 6 of 12

-Every school is required by law to have a behaviour policy and to make this policy known to staff, parents and pupils.
+Every school is required to have a behaviour policy and to make this policy known to staff, parents and pupils.
 The governing body should notify the headteacher that it expects the school behaviour policy to include the power to use reasonable force.

-There is no legal requirement to have a policy on the use of force but it is good practice to set out, in the behaviour policy, the circumstances in which force might be used.
+There is no requirement to have a policy on the use of force but it is good practice to set out, in the behaviour policy, the circumstances in which force might be used.
 For example; it could say that teachers will physically separate pupils found fighting or that if a pupil refuses to leave a room when instructed to do so, they will be physically removed.

 Any policy on the use of reasonable force should acknowledge their legal duty to make reasonable adjustments for disabled children and children with special educational needs (SEN).